Three Branches of Government

 In 1787 leaders of the states gathered to write the Constitution-a set of principles that told how the new nation would be governed.

-The Capitol Building is where the legislative branch works.
+The Capitol Building in Washington D.C. is where the legislative branch works.

 Source: AP Photo/J. Scott Applewhite